-Many marketers fail to take into account just how effective — or ineffective — their website’s visual interface is when it comes to engaging visitors.
+Many marketers fail to take into account just how effective — or ineffective — the visual interface of their website is when it comes to engaging visitors.
 Sure, they’ll experiment with button placement, produce gated content and ensure they’ve posted good photos, but high-quality visual communication will encourage visitors to stay longer and travel farther down the conversion funnel.
 Changing your website to align with consumer behaviors and the visual brain will drastically improve your conversion rate.
 These three design hacks will ensure that your website inspires and delights every visitor.

-Just 46% of marketers were using interactive content in 2017, according to Content Marketing Institute, but 79% of interactive content users said they planned to boost their use in the next 12 months.
+In a survey conducted in 2017, just 46% of marketers were using interactive content, according to Content Marketing Institute, but 79% of interactive content users said they planned to boost their use in the next 12 months.
 This means that for those who have incorporated interactive content into their websites and marketing campaigns, it’s proven incredibly useful.
 This also means that there’s still room for you to get ahead of the pack.

 Incorporate a landing page video.